KNOWLEDGE BASE CE Marking - Licensing

 Save yourself long-term problems by doing it right from the beginning.
 While there is not a EU enforcement agency, the individual member states have authorities charged with investigating product compliance and can require product recalls, severe penalties and even criminal charges if they find infringements.

 For many companies with products that are not a safety risk, that are able to provide good technical documentation and are compliant with appropriate EU directives, CE marking can be implemented quickly and cost effectively, often without requiring assistance from notified bodies or experienced agents.
-For companies that require and/or desire assistance, there are vetted agents within the Globig Marketplace in the CE marking and labeling sections and on the EU site that can assist you with this process.
+For companies that require and/or desire assistance, there are vetted agents on the EU site that can assist you with this process.

 Additional performance & quality marks

-While CE marking is mandatory, the German buyer my expect additional performance and quality testing and marks which are not legally required on products in order to be competitive in the market even though they are not legally required.
+While CE marking is mandatory, the German buyer may expect additional performance and quality testing and marks which are not legally required on products in order to be competitive in the market.
 The German market may even require product modifications in order for customers to consider your brand as compared to other competitors and some marks are required for meeting insurance guidelines instead of regulatory ones.

 Many of the testing services that provide CE marketing and other safety or environmental standards testing will also provide marking advice and testing for non-required marks that could be important from a market acceptance perspective.